jmcvaughn/dotfiles/.docs/README.md

 ## Post-install setup

-There are three main tasks to make turn this into a fully-fledged home gateway/router:
+There are three main tasks to make turn this into a fully-fledged home gateway/router/VPN server:

 - Add any DHCP/DNS configuration in dnsmasq

 - Add any custom rules in iptables

 - Add any static routes in netplan

+- Add any peers to WireGuard's wg0 configuration.

 ### dnsmasq